USCqserver/HOQSTTutorials.jl/markdown/redfield/01-non_positivity_redfield.md

-The spectrum of the Hamiltonian during is
+The spectrum of the Hamiltonian during the evolution is
 ```julia
 plot(H, range(0,1,length=100), 4, linewidth=2)
 xlabel!("s")